RadotJar/faraway-fastness/_notes/glo5g.md

 - Classes are unlockable.
 - The default adventurer is bad at everything but has some utility that means it remains as a viable choice.
 - Other classes specialize you.
 Making you good at one thing at the expense of others.
+- Classes are unlocked by the acting player only.
+The only way to pass the class on is to train a henchman or found an institution.
+Many institutions already exist, of course.

+### Common Classes
+Common classes can be unlockes by performing a specific deed, or joining an appropriate organisation (with an appropriate quest)
+- Fighter: Narrowly escape death or enlist.
+- Slayer/Ranger: Kill something large or seek out a mysterious order.
+- Thief: Steal something of great value or join a guild.

+### Rare classes
+Rare classes can only be unlocked by finding one off treasures.